gchq/sleeper/docs/19-arrow-implementation.md

 exception can be thrown either when we allocate the record batch, or when we copy record data into the record batch.
 The exception thrown is likely to be an OutOfMemoryException.

 When reading a local file, Arrow requires some extra memory for the file's metadata.
+This is also held in the working buffer.
 Any exception would come from Arrow.
 This is unlikely as a file would need to have been written first.

 This can be resolved by increasing the size of the working buffer, or reducing the number of records to write to a local file at once.
 It's also possible that this failure can be caused by a large vector of indexes, which could be resolved